zachmdsi/tcp-in-c/README.md

 A basic TCP server implementation includes:

-- Three-way handshake
+- Connection Establishment

-  Used to establish the connection betwen the server and client.
+  A three-way handshake used to establish the connection betwen the server and client.

-  1. Client sends an SYN packet
+  1. Client sends a SYN packet
   2. Server send back a SYN-ACK packet
   3. Client sends an ACK packet